Phi Delta Chi: Phi Delta Chi Fraternity

-Publications and symbols
+Symbols and publications

 The official publication of the Fraternity is The Communicator, first published nationally in 1906.
 It has been published regularly since that year.
-During WWII it was reduced in size and published as The Communicator Junior.
-Today, The Communicator is published four times annually.
-Its first editor was Eli Lilly, during 1906-07.

 The original badge is a plain gold triangle with a point at the bottom, displaying the letters Φ Δ Χ. The flower is the red carnation.
 The Fraternity's colors are Old Gold and Dregs of Wine.